Solution (chemistry)

 Making a saline water solution by dissolving table salt (NaCl) in water.
 The salt is the solute and the water the solvent.

 In chemistry, a solution is defined by IUPAC as "A liquid or solid phase containing more than one substance, when for convenience one (or more) substance, which is called the solvent, is treated differently from the other substances, which are called solutes.
-When, as is often but not necessarily the case, the sum of the mole fractions of solutes is small compared with unity, the solution is called a dilute solution.
-A superscript attached to the ∞ symbol for a property of a solution denotes the property in the limit of infinite dilution."
+When, as is often but not necessarily the case, the sum of the mole fractions of solutes is small compared with unity, the solution is called a dilute solution."
 One parameter of a solution is the concentration, which is a measure of the amount of solute in a given amount of solution or solvent.
 The term "aqueous solution" is used when one of the solvents is water.

 Types

 Homogeneous means that the components of the mixture form a single phase.
 Heterogeneous means that the components of the mixture are of different phase.
 The properties of the mixture (such as concentration, temperature, and density) can be uniformly distributed through the volume but only in absence of diffusion phenomena or after their completion.
 Usually, the substance present in the greatest amount is considered the solvent.
 Solvents can be gases, liquids, or solids.
 One or more components present in the solution other than the solvent are called solutes.
 The solution has the same physical state as the solvent.